Consensys/teku/pow/README.md

-##Proof of Work Chain Environmental Setup
+## Proof of Work Chain Environmental Setup

 1. `cd` to the artemis root directory
 2. `git submodule update --init --recursive`
 3. `cd ganache-cli`
 4. `npm install`

+> Note: You will need python 2.7 for npm install to complete successfully

-##Auto-generate DepositContract class from Vyper contract
+## Auto-generate DepositContract class from Vyper contract

+> Note: Disregard these steps if you just want to run the simulation.

 Ensure you have Python3 installed before proceeding